spatialthoughts/qgis-tutorials/source/docs/making_a_map.rst

 .. image:: /static/making_a_map/images/16.png
    :align: center

 17. Click on the layout where you want the scalebar to appear.
 From the :guilabel:`Item Properties` tab, choose the Style that fit your requirement.
-Also change the units to be :guilabel:`Map units` and label it 'Degree' since the map units are degress.
+Also change the units to be :guilabel:`Map units` and label it 'Degree' since the map units are degrees.
 You should also set the transparency by un-cecking the :guilabel:`Background` option.

 .. image:: /static/making_a_map/images/17.png
    :align: center